An autosomal recessive disorder with alleles A and... | Channels for Pearson+

-Based on this information, identify the syntenic disease gene and VNTR alleles in II-2, II-3 and II-5.
+Based on this information, identify the genotype of II-5 for the disease gene.

 Learn this concept